top of page

 • Lightly wet the white sponge included in the kit.

-• Apply a dime-sized amount of Headlight Magic Lens Prep to the sponge.
+• Apply a quarter-sized amount of Headlight Magic Lens Prep to the sponge.

 • Continue scrubbing until oxidation residue stops appearing.

-• Wipe the lens clean with a dry microfiber towel.
+• Clean the lens with water and wipe clean with a dry microfiber towel.

 Choosing Your Starting Grit